chunyueli/AlzheimerShortTermMemory/README.md

 ### Supporting code

-This repository includes supporting code cloned from https://github.com/joao-semedo/communication-subspace:
+This repository includes helper functions from https://github.com/joao-semedo/communication-subspace:
 Semedo et al. (2019) Cortical areas interact through a communication subspace.
 Neuron.

 The cloned code can be found in the `Utility` directory.